wpatter6/PokemonGoDiscordRaidBot/README.md

 ## How to configure in discord:
 *can be done without installing, requires Manage Server role permission*
-1. Join your bot to the server ([help](https://stackoverflow.com/a/37743722/711674)), or if not installing the program, you can join mine using [this link](https://discordapp.com/oauth2/authorize?&client_id=347493806695776256&scope=bot&permissions=0).
+1. Either [use my bot](https://discordapp.com/oauth2/authorize?&client_id=347493806695776256&scope=bot&permissions=0) or join your installed bot to the server ([help](https://stackoverflow.com/a/37743722/711674)).
-1. Bot requires role permissions of at least "Manage Messages"
+1. Bot requires role permission "Manage Messages" in order to pin.
-1. Configure which channel is the output channel using !channel command (or none with !nochannel), and which channels should have pin behavior !pin or !pinall commands.
+1. Configure which channel is the output channel using !channel command (or none with !nochannel)
+1. Configure which channels should have pin behavior !pin or !pinall commands.
 1. Configure the timezone of the discord server using the !timezone commands
 1. Configure the city of the discord server using the !city and !channelcity commands.
-This greatly improves google maps geolocation accuracy.
+This greatly improves google maps geolocation accuracy by basically appending this value to the lat/long search each time a location is identified.
-1. Configure the language of the discord server (only "en-us" currently).
+1. ~~Configure the language of the discord server (only "en-us" currently).~~

 ## How to install:
-1. Get the zip file for your operating system from the [Releases page](https://github.com/wpatter6/PokemonGoDiscordRaidBot/releases) or by building using the following Build instructions.
+1. Get the zip file for your operating system from the [Releases page](https://github.com/wpatter6/PokemonGoDiscordRaidBot/releases) or by building using the below Build instructions.
 1. Extract the package and run the executable.
 It will ask for the following values:
     1. Discord bot token.
 Copy this from the bot you created [here](https://discordapp.com/developers/applications/me)
     1. Google API key to use for location geocoding.
+Get this [from google](https://developers.google.com/maps/documentation/geocoding/get-api-key)
     1. Command Prefix will be the prefix for the below commands (ex: "!")
     1. Default output channel should be the channel name from your discord server that the bot should post into.
     1. These values will be stored in the `configuration\config.json` file.
 If you wish to change them in the future, you can do so in this file, or delete it and re-enter them the next time you run the bot.
 If you edit the json directly, you will need to close and restart the bot for the changes to take effect.